lsaavedr/LowPower_Teensy3/README.md

 the ResetHandler function.
 This allows the mcu to release hold of the I/O when waking from sleep.

+This last stable beta release so all the arduino examples should compile with Teensydunio 1.18.
+For the latest and greatest checkout the "Bleeding Edge" branch.

 <h3>ChangeLog Beta2:</h3>
 1. Added struct to store sleep configurations<br>
 2. Added RTC Alarm wake<br>